Back to all blogs

 An FBC typically measures three main components:

-- Red Blood Cells: These carry oxygen around your body.
-The test looks at the number of cells, their size (MCV), and the amount of haemoglobin they contain.
-Low levels usually indicate anaemia, which is a frequent cause of fatigue.
+• Red Blood Cells: These carry oxygen via haemoglobin.
+Low levels indicate anaemia, a frequent cause of fatigue.

-- Platelets: These tiny cells help your blood to clot.
-If your levels are too high or too low, it can lead to issues with bruising or bleeding.
+• Platelets: These cells help blood clot; abnormal levels can lead to bruising or bleeding issues.

-While an FBC is incredibly useful for spotting why you might be pale and tired (anaemia) or why you are struggling to shake off a virus, it does not measure hormones.
-Because thyroid issues are hormonal, they are invisible to a Full Blood Count; for a broader overview of why results can still be misleading, see how thyroid blood tests can be inaccurate.
+While an FBC is vital for spotting why you might be pale and tired, it does not measure hormones.
+Because thyroid issues are hormonal, they are invisible to this test.
+For a broader overview of why results can be misleading, see how thyroid blood tests can be inaccurate.

 Why the Thyroid Requires Separate Testing

-The thyroid is a small, butterfly-shaped gland located at the front of your neck.
-It acts as the "master controller" of your metabolism, influencing almost every organ in your body—including your heart, brain, and skin.
-It does this by releasing hormones directly into your bloodstream.
+The thyroid is a small gland at the front of your neck that acts as the "master controller" of your metabolism.
+It influences almost every organ by releasing hormones directly into your bloodstream.

 The Thyroid Feedback Loop

-- The Thermostat (The Pituitary Gland): This gland in your brain monitors how much thyroid hormone is in your blood.
-If it senses levels are too low, it releases Thyroid Stimulating Hormone (TSH)—the "signal" to the thyroid to work harder.
+1. The Thermostat (The Pituitary Gland): Monitors hormone levels and releases Thyroid Stimulating Hormone (TSH) to signal the thyroid to work harder.

-- The Boiler (The Thyroid Gland): In response to TSH, the thyroid produces hormones, primarily Thyroxine (T4).
+2. The Boiler (The Thyroid Gland): Produces hormones, primarily Thyroxine (T4).

-- The Heat (Active Hormone): Triiodothyronine (T3) is the active form of the hormone.
-Your body must convert T4 into T3 for your cells to actually use it for energy.
+3. The Heat (Active Hormone): Triiodothyronine (T3) is the active form.
+Your body must convert T4 into T3 for your cells to use it.

 Common Thyroid Symptoms That Mimic Other Conditions

-The reason people often confuse FBC results with thyroid health is that the symptoms of an underactive thyroid (hypothyroidism) or overactive thyroid (hyperthyroidism) often overlap with conditions that are found on an FBC, such as anaemia.
+Symptoms of an underactive thyroid (hypothyroidism) or overactive thyroid (hyperthyroidism) often overlap with conditions found on an FBC, such as anaemia.

 Safety Note: If you experience sudden or severe symptoms such as swelling of the lips, face, or throat, difficulty breathing, or a sudden collapse, please seek urgent medical attention immediately by calling 999 or visiting your nearest A&E.

-If you are experiencing the following, your GP may want to check both your blood count and your thyroid:
+If you experience the following, your GP may check both your blood count and your thyroid:

-- Unexplained Fatigue: This is the hallmark of both anaemia and hypothyroidism.
+• Unexplained Fatigue: A hallmark of both anaemia and hypothyroidism.

-- Weight Changes: Unintentional weight gain often points toward a slow thyroid, while weight loss can indicate an overactive one.
+• Weight Changes: Unintentional gain often points to a slow thyroid; loss can indicate an overactive one.

-- Mood Disturbances: Feeling low, anxious, or "foggy-headed" (brain fog) is very common in hormonal imbalances.
+• Mood Disturbances: Anxiety or "brain fog" are common in hormonal imbalances.

-- Skin and Hair Changes: Dry skin and thinning hair or eyebrows are frequent complaints.
+• Skin and Hair Changes: Dry skin and thinning hair or eyebrows.

 The Blue Horizon Method: A Responsible Journey